jbee/purejin/docs/intro.md

 One thing got overlooked when we added "types" to the names.
 Multiple types can have the same supertype.
 This should not cause trouble.
-Different "services" might inherit from an "abstract" service.
+E.g. different "services" might inherit from an "abstract" service.
 Still, we would never try to resolve the abstract service.
-So the map values in general are lists of classes.
+So our map's values really should be lists of classes.
 But if we actually try to resolve a name that is associated with multiple classes/instances we don't know which one we should use and have to throw an error.
 These errors should be familiar from guice and spring.
 They are necessary because of the map-model.

-While we can understand how we got to this model it requires some thought to understand why it is a poor solution.
+While we can understand how we got to what I call "fancy map model" it requires some thought to understand why it is a poor solution.

+## Abstraction and Composition

 ....
 DI => more general app wiring